FYTN12: Systems Biology - Models and Computations

-The tentative schedule for the course is presented below.
+The tentative spring 2019 schedule for the course is presented below.

-The lectures will be based on our slides and lecture notes as well as on papers from the scientific literature.
+The lectures are based on our slides and lecture notes as well as on papers from the scientific literature.
 These will be provided to you as we go along.

 For students who want guidance on the programming projects, the lecturers will be available in their offices at Theoretical Physics as noted in the schedule.
 It is also possible to ask questions by email or come and look for the lecturers at other times.

 |Date / Room||Topic|

 Lecture 1.1 (Carl)

 Papers: Gardner (bistable switch) & Elowitz (repressilator)

 |Thu 18/1 13-15|

 |Project 2 (Victor): Stochastic models|

 Paper: Olariu et al, plus supplement (stem cells)